Newquay, England to Caernarfon, Wales

 The coast road took us through Penzance (at my all-male primary school I had had the honour of playing one of the leading ladies in the school’s production of “The Pirates of Penzance”), and on through the tiny hamlet of Mousehole.
 The roads were some of the narrowest I’d ever seen, and I was grateful for the diminutive Fiat 500, but still praying not to meet anything coming the other way!
 Astonishingly, we did meet a couple of 50-seater coaches; I have no idea how on earth they managed to get through.

 We stopped at various points along the drive to stretch our legs and admire the view, before coming upon our first planned stop, the village of Porthcurno.
 This location is famous for being the end point for the vast majority of telegraph cables that used to connect Great Britain to the world.
 The first of these was landed in 1870, and connected Britain to India, cutting the time needed for sending messages from weeks to minutes.
-There is an excellent Telegraph museum now at the site, which today still lands several fiber optic cables, although is not as critical a hub as it used to be when, for a while, it was the largest cable landing in the world.
-As well as the museum building itself, many of the exhibits are located in underground tunnels that were installed to protect the critical communications equipment during World War 2.
+There is an excellent Telegraph museum now at the site which today still lands several fiber optic cables; although is not as critical a hub as it used to be when, for a while, it was the largest cable landing in the world.
+In addition to the museum building itself, many of the exhibits are located in underground tunnels that were installed to protect the critical communications equipment during World War 2.

 After spending a couple of hours touring the museum we had lunch in the local cafe, and set off again to drive to Land’s End.
 Our B&B host had warned us that Land’s End was Cornwall’s “Disney”, and so it was; the place was incredibly commercialized and tacky.
 We spent a short time admiring the view, and the famous Land’s End sign (also commercialised, with a fee to take your picture with it), before moving rapidly on.
 If you go to Cornwall, I really wouldn’t bother visiting – there is a much better point to go to, just a few miles north along the coast!